Palaksharma23/Notezy/README.md

 1) Fast, feature rich REST API (includes filters, sorts, pagination, and much more)

 2) Security Features such as Rate Limiting, Password Encryption, etc.

+3) User Authentication features of SignUp, Login, and Logout

+4) Notes features such as
+-- Create a note
+-- Update an existing note
+-- Delete a note
+-- Get all notes
+-- Get a note by ID
+-- Share a note with another user
+-- Search for notes based on keywords

 <br>